Desertion: American Civil War

+Philippine–American War

+During the Philippine–American War, the counter insurgency campaign conducted by the American military involved considerable brutality on both sides, including summary executions of both combatants and civilians.
+In the course of the conflict, 17 American soldiers were sentenced to death for desertion.
+However, only two sentences, applied to African-American soldiers (Edmund DuBose and Lewis Russell) of the 9th Cavalry Regiment, who had been convicted of far more serious charges of desertion to the enemy, in 1902, were carried out; an action which critics have asserted amounted to a selective and unfair application of the death penalty.
+These were the last American soldiers to be executed for desertion until the execution of Private Eddie Slovik during the Second World War.

 First World War

 Desertion still occurred among American armed forces after the U.S. joined the First World War on 6 April 1917.
 Between 6 April 1917, and 31 December 1918, the American Expeditionary Forces (AEF) charged 5,584 servicemen and convicted 2,657 for desertion.
-24 AEF troops were eventually sentenced to death, but all managed to avoid execution after President Woodrow Wilson commuted their death sentences to prison terms.
+24 AEF troops were eventually sentenced to death, albeit all of them avoided execution after President Woodrow Wilson commuted their death sentences to prison terms.
 Deserters were often publicly humiliated.
 One U.S. Navy deserter, Henry Holscher, later joined a UK regiment and won the Military Medal.

 Second World War

 Over 20,000 American soldiers were tried and sentenced for desertion.
 Forty-nine were sentenced to death, though forty-eight of these death sentences were subsequently commuted.
 Only one U.S. soldier, Private Eddie Slovik, was executed for desertion in World War II.

 Vietnam War

 According to the Department of Defense, 503,926 United States servicemen deserted during the Vietnam War between 1 July 1966 to 31 December 1973.
 Some of these migrated to Canada.
 Among those who deserted to Canada were Andy Barrie, host of Canadian Broadcasting Corporation Radio's Metro Morning, and Jack Todd, sports columnist for the Montreal Gazette.
 Other countries also gave asylum to deserted U.S. soldiers.
 For example, Sweden allows asylum for foreign soldiers deserting from war, if the war does not align with the current goals of Swedish foreign policy.